vaishnaviyerdoni/taskManager/README.md

 ```bash
 http://localhost:8080/user/Login.html
 ```
-7. You're ready to use the System!
+7. You're ready to use the Task Manager!

 ## Usage